Elon-Fask/vwartclub.com-Scraping/README.md

 # vwartclub.com-Scraping

- Khalid's project, to scrap and to collect names and details on studios in vwartclub.com
+the objectif is to scrap and to collect Studio's names and details in vwartclub.com